godotengine/godot-docs/tutorials/scripting/cross_language_scripting.rst

     // These methods will not be visible to GDScript, and Godot will throw the "Invalid call" error public System.Collections.Generic.List<string> GetStrings() { ... }

-To ensure your collections can be used in GDScript, use Godot's collection types from the `Godot.Collections` namespace:
+To ensure your collections can be used in GDScript, use Godot's collection types from the `Godot.Collections` namespace.
+The types in your collection also must be :ref:`Variant-compatible <c_sharp_variant_compatible_types>`:

 .. code-block:: csharp